JuliaIPU/IPUToolkit.jl/docs/src/index.md

 This step requires a C++ compiler supporting C++17 standard.
 You have to set the compiler with the `CXX` environment variable, this can be either its absolute path or simply its name if it is in the [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable.
-The compiler must be able to find Poplar header files automatically, depending on your installation of the Poplar SDK you may have to add its `include/` directory to the [`CPATH`](https://gcc.gnu.org/onlinedocs/cpp/Environment-Variables.html) environment variable.
+The compiler must be able to find Poplar header files automatically, depending on your installation of the Poplar SDK you may have to add its `include/` directory to the [`CPATH`](https://gcc.gnu.org/onlinedocs/cpp/Environment-Variables.html) environment variable, but this should be done automatically by the script to activate a Poplar SDK.

 !!! note

-	Compiling the wrapper around the Poplar SDK will take a while, without printing an update to screen.
+	Compiling the wrapper around the Poplar SDK will take several minutes (up to about 7 minutes, depending on the Poplar version), without printing any progress to screen.
 	Hold on.

 ## Usage